-During its first ten years of its operations, the Board of Directors has been led by four Chairs of the Board to date - these have been: Professor Bob Fryer, OBE (7.8.2003 to 11.11.2004); Chris Humphries, CBE (1.8.2005 to 31.3.2007); Allister McGowan (1.4.2003 to 7.8.2003; 11.11.2004 to 1.8.2005; and 31.3.2007 to 15.2.12); and Steve Stewart, OBE (15.2.12 to date0.
+Humphries, CBE (1.8.2005 to 31.3.2007); Allister McGowan (1.4.2003 to 7.8.2003; 11.11.2004 to 1.8.2005; and 31.3.2007 to 15.2.12); Steve Stewart, OBE (15.2.12 to 26.6.14): and Katharine Horler (26.6.14 to date).

-It should be recorded that the Board established a Corporate Governance Review Committee in 2009.
+In respect of corporate governance arrangements, it should be recorded that the Board established a Corporate Governance Review Committee in 2009.
 Its recommendations, approved by the Board in late 2009, included the appointment by open nomination by the Members at the Annual General Meeting in February 2010 of the Chair for a future period of up to 3 years.

 After due process, from the candidates nominated, the 2010 AGM resolved that the Members would wish, in accordance with the Articles, the Board to confirm Allister McGowan's appointment as Chair of the Board.
 This was duly enacted by the Board at its first meeting in the 2010-11 business plan year.

 Allister chaired the Board until his resignation from the Board (due to overseas business commitments) in February 2012.
 Steve Stewart was appointed by the Board to succeed Allister, and this was confirmed by the 2012 AGM of Members - Steve's appointment being for a period of up to 3 years.
-Steve is, therefore, entering his second year as Chair as we enter the 2013-14 business plan year.
+Steve's resignation from the role of Chair took effect at the conclusion of the June 2014 Board meeting at which Katherine Horler was appointed as Chair and Sean Kearns as Vice-Chair (the Board resolving that it should now have a formal Vice-Chair in place).
+Both of the new appointments are for a period of up to 3 years.